 WHAT IS THE RELATIONSHIP BETWEEN THE HOST AND THE RESIDENT?

 Hosts and Residents are neighbors and friends first.
 Both parties agree upon a customized code of conduct based on their specific needs and preferences.
 And, both Hosts and Residents enter into contractual agreements with Facing Homelessness.

 The BLOCK Project LLC retains ownership of the BLOCK Homes.
 The Host rents space on his or her lot to the BLOCK Project LLC, which places the home and sublets the space to a Resident.

 DO RESIDENTS PAY RENT?

 Residents do not currently pay rent.
-As the project grows, we anticipate that residents will begin to pay rent on a sliding scale.
-Rent could support the construction of additional BLOCK Homes and cover maintenance costs of existing BLOCK Homes.
+We anticipate that when we do begin to accept rent, residents will pay on a sliding scale, based on income and length of residency.
+Rent paid to Facing Homelessness will support the construction of additional BLOCK Homes and cover maintenance costs of existing BLOCK Homes.

-WHAT DOES IT MEAN FOR THE HOUSE TO BE OFF-GRID?
+WHAT DOES IT MEAN TO BE LIVING BUILDING CHALLENGE CERTIFIED?

 HAS THIS MODEL BEEN DONE BEFORE?

 Not to our knowledge!
 The BLOCK Project is an unprecedented model, powered wholly by the compassion of community and altruism of individuals.
 It is a grassroots, integrated, dignified, sustainable solution to homelessness.